PROJECT: Kenya Climate Change Action Plan: a flagship model for Africa

 Kenya is leading an ambitious and wide-ranging approach to transform towards a climate compatible economy and society.
-Led by Ministry of Environment and Mineral Resources (MEMR), the Government of Kenya (GoK), supported by CDKN, is developing a Climate Change Action Plan that cuts across sectors to implement Kenya’s National Climate Change Response Strategy (NCCRS), finalised in 2010.
+Led by Ministry of Environment and Mineral Resources (MEMR), the Government of Kenya, supported by CDKN, developed a Climate Change Action Plan that cuts across sectors to implement Kenya’s National Climate Change Response Strategy (NCCRS), finalised in 2010.
 This comprehensive Action Plan includes subcomponents such as a national adaptation plan, low carbon sector analysis, a technology action plan, finance, a policy and regulatory framework, and a knowledge management and capacity building component.

-The Action Plan will produce concrete mitigation and adaptation actions integrated into long-term economic planning processes to support a low carbon, climate resilient development pathway.
-This will ensure responding to climate change is central to the development vision of the country, and included in policies, budgets, poverty alleviation measures and investment decisions across government agencies and departments at national, provincial and local levels.
+The Action Plan has produced concrete mitigation and adaptation actions integrated into long-term economic planning processes to support a low carbon, climate resilient development pathway.
+This has ensured that responding to climate change is central to the development vision of the country, and included in policies, budgets, poverty alleviation measures and investment decisions across government agencies and departments at national, provincial and local levels.

 A flagship model for Africa

 The Action Plan is anticipated to be a flagship model that may be replicated to plan effectively for the varied and uncertain impacts of climate change.
-Multiple partners are assisting the process given its significant scope, including CDKN, the UK Department for International Development (DFID), the Common Market for Eastern and Southern Africa (COMESA), the French Development Agency (AFD), the United Nations Development Programme (UNDP) and DANIDA.
+Multiple partners have assisted in the process given its significant scope, including CDKN, the UK Department for International Development (DFID), the Common Market for Eastern and Southern Africa (COMESA), the French Development Agency (AFD), the United Nations Development Programme (UNDP) and DANIDA.

 Prioritising community and stakeholder-driven solutions

-To achieve this high level of ambition, the process involves many stakeholders, and aims to reflect the needs of the citizens and communities most affected by climate change.
-The GoK has been engaging with people across the country on their experiences of climate change and how the Action Plan can address their issues, moving from Nakuru in the south and Garissa in the north, to the cities of Mombasa and Nairobi.
+To achieve this high level of ambition, the process involved many stakeholders, aiming to reflect the needs of the citizens and communities most affected by climate change.
+The Kenyan Government engaged with people across the country on their experiences of climate change and how the Action Plan can address their issues, moving from Nakuru in the south and Garissa in the north, to the cities of Mombasa and Nairobi.